Minnesota HOA Bill of Rights 2026: Fine Caps & Retaliation Ban

 If you are currently dealing with an HOA violation in Minnesota, here's how to use the new law in your defense:

 - Determine whether the fine cap applies.
 Is this a first occurrence of this violation type?
 Does it involve health/safety, repeat conduct, property damage, or illegal rentals?
 If not, and if the fine exceeds $100, raise the cap at your hearing.
-Keep in mind the bill must be signed before this defense is available — but Governor Walz has stated his intent to sign, with retroactive effect to January 1, 2026.
+The law is now in effect retroactive to January 1, 2026 — any non-compliant fine imposed since that date is challengeable.

 - Check for retaliation timing.
 If you recently questioned a board decision, attended a meeting to challenge something, or voted at an HOA election — and a violation notice followed within weeks — document the timeline and raise retaliation as a defense.